m3rashid/m3rashid/README.md

 ## About Me
 - 🧑‍💻 specilaized in frontend/backend development
-- 🔭 talented in Android/iOS app developing
+- 🔭 talented in Android/iOS app development
-- 👨‍💻 excellent communication skill
+- 🎤 excellent communication skill
 - 🌱 experience in Web Development
-- Checkout some writings at <a href="https://blogs.m3rashid.in">blogs.m3rashid.in</a>
+- 📒 Checkout some writings at <a href="https://blogs.m3rashid.in">blogs.m3rashid.in</a>

 <br />